NahyeMoon/Tech_Layoff/README.md

 * <strong>Consumer</strong>:
   - The layoffs in Consumer followed a similar pattern to Retail due to the shift in demand toward online services and subsequent demand stabilization.
-  - The number started at 5,341 in 2020 and surged to 18,350 in 2022, with Meta contributing 11,000 layoffs being the company with the most recorded layoffs in 2022.
+  - The number started at 5,341 in 2020 and surged to 18,350 in 2022, with Meta contributing 11,000 layoffs (highest by company).
-  - In 2023, layoffs increased further to 27,110, with Meta accounting for 10,000 (3rd highest) and Google contributing 12,000 (2nd highest).
+  - In 2023, layoffs increased further to 27,110, with Google contributing 12,000 (2nd highest) and Meta accounting for 10,000 (3rd highest).

 * <strong>Food</strong>:
   - The food industry recorded 5,629 layoffs in 2020, with 2,250 from Swiggy (3rd highest), driven by cost reductions and gathering restrictions.